felipeCeler/cpp-starter-kit/README.md

 This repository is a skeleton for cpp project using Qt5 and OpenGL.

 The name of the project* is defined by the variable META_PROJECT_NAME on the root CMakeLists.txt file.
-When modified, the "sample-project" name and  "sample-project.config.cmake.in" will be update accordingly.
+When modified, the "_sample-project_" name and  "_sample-project.config.cmake.in_" will be update accordingly.

 ```bash
 .